ProgrammableEric/rechat/README.md

 English | [简体中文](./README-ch.md)

 ## Rechat
-A online chatting app using React.
+An online chatting app using React.
 This is a practice project for learning React.js, Node.js, and more.

 ### Address
 [GitHub](https://github.com/ProgrammableEric/rechat)